 - feedback\capacitance: The feedback capacity to the amplifier circuit.
 Defaults to 5e-15 F. - krummenacher\current: The feedback current setting of the CSA.
-Defaults to 20 nA. - detector\capacitance: The detector capacitance.
+Defaults to 20 nA. - input\capacitance: The input capacitance which comprises the capacitance of the detector, the capacitance of the feedback circuit, and any additional capacitance caused by parasitic effects.
 Defaults to 100 e-15 F. - amp\output\capacitance: The capacitance at the amplifier output.
-Defaults to 20 e-15 F. - $\bullet$ transconductance: The transconductance of the CSA feedback circuit.
-Defaults to 50e-6 C/s/V. - temperature: Defaults to 293.15K.
+Defaults to 20 e-15 F. - transconductance: The transconductance of the input transistor of the CSA core amplifier.
+Defaults to 50e-6 C/s/V. - weak\inversion\slope: The weak inversion slope.
+Defaults to 1.5. - temperature: Defaults to 293.15K.